RADAR-base/RADAR-Backend/README.md

 ## Contributing

-To add additional devices, make the following steps (see the `org.radarcns.empatica` package as an example):
-- create [SensorTopics][7] and if needed [InternalTopics][8] then unify them in [DeviceTopics][9]
-- for each topic create either [SensorAggregator][3] or [InternalAggregator][4]
-- define your [MasterAggregator][1]

 Code should be formatted using the [Google Java Code Style Guide](https://google.github.io/styleguide/javaguide.html).

 If you want to contribute a feature or fix, please make a pull request

-## About the code

-### Generalisation

-The Kafka Streams concept has been generalised.
-[MasterAggregator][1] defines the stream master while [AggregatorWorker][2] represents the stream slave.
-The master stream creates, starts and stops a list of stream slave.
-Two types of slave stream have been defined:
-- [SensorAggregator][3] consumes and aggregates topics without performing any transformations
-- [InternalAggregator][4] modifies incoming data producing a new information While the classical Kafka Consumer requires two implementations to support standalone and group executions, the stream slave definition provides both behaviours with one implementation.

-While the former consumes [SensorTopic<V>][5], the latter reads [InternalTopic<O>][6].
-These topics are a specialisation of [AvroTopic<K,V>]().
-- [SensorTopic<V>][5] defines a set of topic used to consume and aggregate data as is
-- [InternalTopic<O>][6] delineates a set of topic used to consume and aggregate transformed data [SensorTopics][7] and [InternalTopics][8] drive the developer to the implementation of sets of topics containing only one topic type.
-To improve the flexibility, these sets are then unified by [DeviceTopics][9].
-All these set should be defined following the [Factory Method Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).
-It should be used for each element that has to be unique within the application (e.g. [MasterAggregator][1])

-[DeviceTimestampExtractor][10] implements a [TimestampExtractor](http://docs.confluent.io/3.1.0/streams/javadocs/index.html) such that: given in input a generic APACHE Avro object, it extracts a field named `timeReceived`.
-[DeviceTimestampExtractor][10] works with the entire set of sensor schemas currently available.

 ### Empatica E4